microsoft/vscode-docs/docs/editor/debugging.md

 ![launch json suggestions](images/debugging/add-config.gif)

 Select the configuration named `Launch` using the **Configuration dropdown** in the Debug view.
 Once you have your launch configuration set, start your debug session with `kb(workbench.action.debug.start)`.

 The other way to run your configuration is through **Command Palette** (`kb(workbench.action.showCommands)`), by filtering on **Debug: Select and Start Debugging** or typing `'debug '`, and selecting the configuration you want to debug.

+### Global Launch Configuration

+We support adding a `"launch"` object inside your user settings.
+This `"launch"` configuration will then be shared across your workspaces - [more details](https://github.com/Microsoft/vscode/issues/18401).

 ## Debug actions